How Immigrants Can Start Investing in the United States (Step-by-Step)

 Step Six: Set Up Automatic Recurring Investments

 Most brokerages allow you to set up automatic recurring investments.
-You can choose an amount — for example, $100 per month — and a schedule, and the brokerage will automatically invest that amount on the date you select.
+Choose an amount — say, $100 per month — select a schedule, and the brokerage handles the rest automatically.

 Setting this up means you do not need to remember to invest each month.
-It happens automatically.
-And the habit of consistent investing, maintained over years and decades, is one of the most important behaviors that distinguishes people who build wealth from those who do not.
+It happens on its own.
+And the habit of consistent investing, maintained over years and decades, is one of the most important behaviors that separates people who build wealth from those who do not.

 Step Seven: Monitor Your Investments — But Not Too Closely

-Once your investments are in place and automatic contributions are set up, the most important thing you can do is leave them alone.
+Once your investments are in place and automatic contributions are running, the most important thing you can do is leave them alone.

 This is harder than it sounds.

-When the stock market drops — and it will drop, sometimes significantly — it is natural to feel anxious about your investments.
-The impulse to sell and “get out” before things get worse is psychologically powerful.
+When the stock market drops — and it will drop, sometimes significantly — it is natural to feel anxious.
+The impulse to sell and protect what you have is psychologically powerful.

-But selling during a market downturn typically turns a temporary decline into a permanent loss.
-When the market recovers — and historically, it has always recovered — investors who stayed invested benefit from the recovery.
+But selling during a downturn typically turns a temporary decline into a permanent loss.
+When the market recovers — and historically, it always has — investors who stayed invested benefit from the recovery.
 Those who sold at the bottom do not.

-Checking it daily and reacting emotionally to short-term movements is not.
-The discipline to stay invested through volatility is one of the most valuable financial skills you can develop.
+Checking your account monthly or quarterly to confirm contributions are working is sensible.
+Checking it daily and reacting to short-term movements is not.
+The discipline to stay invested through volatility is one of the most valuable financial skills any of us can develop.

 There is an enormous amount of investment information available in the United States.
-As you learn more, you will encounter complex strategies, sophisticated products, and seemingly compelling opportunities.
+As you learn more, you will encounter complex strategies, sophisticated products, and compelling-sounding opportunities.

-For the vast majority of investors — including immigrants who are building wealth over the long term — a simple approach is not just adequate.
-It is optimal.
+For the vast majority of us building wealth over the long term, a simple approach is not just adequate — it is optimal.

 Start simple.
 Stay consistent.
 Give compound growth the time it needs.